 How to build a cheap raised bed

 Next I took our Dewalt Skill Saw and cut our two 2x3s into 16 inch segments.
 I cut them this way so that we can use the excess 4″ of each to “anchor” the bed into the ground by being buried a little below ground level.
-You could also just cut 12″ segments if you don’t want to do this.
+You could also just cut 12″ segments if you don’t want to do this, and just “set” the beds on level ground.

 Using self drilling metal to metal screws (Home Depot $6) I attached a 2×3 to each end of an 8 foot piece of sheet metal.
 Making sure they were on what would become the inside of my raised bed.
 I attached 8 corner posts in this fashion.